Search for: water-injection

 One of the most important production mechanisms of fractured reservoirs is wettability alteration.
 Since most fractured reservoirs are carbonate, and thus are often oil-wet; production of these reservoirs is facing their special challenges.
 Since most of our country reservoirs are fractured carbonate type, determination of the exact mechanisms of their production is necessary.
 Thermal EOR methods traditionally have been welcomed by big oil companies.
 Also, these methods of enhanced oil recovery techniques, have a much greater share in the production history of all EOR methods, rather than other EOR methods.
 Exponentially decreasing of oil viscosity on heating, is the main reason for using...

-Smart Water Injection to the Oil Fields for Enhancing the Recovery Factor, M.Sc.
+M.Sc.
 Thesis Sharif University of Technology ; Farhadi, Alireza

 The objective of this MSc. thesis is to study the impact of the reactive method and the enhanced reactive method on enhancing the exploitation efficiency of Iran's offshore oil reservoir.
 This is achieved by enhancing production and the recovery factor of the reactive methods with respect to the currently used proactive method.
 Unlike the currently used proactive method that implements a fixed rate injection strategy, in this MSc. thesis water is injected to reservoir with multi-rate for the pressure stabilization of the reservoir.
 In order to scale up this strategy, the ensemble Kalman filter is used to frequently update the reservoir mathematical model using the available measurements from...